pureteh/hydra/docs/adr/2023-04-20_003-resource-based-api.md

     filtering by address would be beneficial. (not addressed in this ADR though)

-  - As [ADR-15](/adr/15) also proposes, some clients may not need (or should have) access to administrative information.
+  - As [ADR-15](/adr/15) also proposes, some clients may not need (or should not have) access to administrative information.

-- It is often a good idea to separate the responsibilities of Commands and Queries (QCRS), as well as the model they use.
+- It is often a good idea to separate the responsibilities of Commands and Queries (CQRS), as well as the model they use.

 ## Decision